- Admissions Calendar & Audition Schedule

 Literary Media & Communications

-We are looking for students who are intelligent, respectful, and humble, first and foremost.
-The prospective student should be confident about their voice, and have an awareness of the necessity of effective communication.
-The student must read constantly, and have an awareness of current events.
-Prospective students must engage with technology and have an awareness of technology and New Media as a viable means of communication.
-Finally, prospective students must be able to question.
+LMC is the storytelling department, across a range of platforms, but with a focus on writing as the core.
+We are looking for students who are intelligent, respectful, humble, and intellectually curious about the world and how it works.
+The prospective student should be confident about their voice and have an awareness of the necessity of effective communication.
+The student must read constantly and have an awareness of current events.
+Prospective students must engage with technology and have an awareness of the possibilities of emerging platforms as means of storytelling.

-There are 3 stages to the LMC audition – submission of written materials, audition interview, and if selected to continue, participation in an LMC workshop.
+There are 3 requirements to the LMC audition – submission of written materials, video recording, and photo essay.
+If selected to proceed, you may be asked to participate in an interview or workshop.

-Part 1: LMC auditions begin with a review of the student’s written materials.
-No later than noon on February 3, 2016, students must email the following three portfolio items to firstname.lastname@example.org:
+Part 1: LMC auditions begin with a review of the student’s submitted materials.

-- Two other forms of narrative (poem, short story, fiction, non-fiction, play, etc.).
-These samples should be in 2 different narrative forms – for example a poem and an essay, a short story and a poem, a play and a short story, etc. This allows us to better see your range.
+- WRITTEN: Two forms of narrative (poem, short story, fiction, non-fiction, play, etc.).
+These samples should be in two different narrative forms – for example a poem and an essay, a short story and a poem, a play and a short story, etc. This allows us to better see your range.

-- Any other strong, recent writing samples in your portfolio, and
+- Provide any other strong, recent writing samples in your portfolio, and

 - A printed or electronic sampling of any new media communications you may have completed or are working on, such as (but not limited to):